 Welcome!
-I would like to invite high school students in the 2nd District to participate in the 2013 Congressional Art Competition, a nationwide art competition that allows high school students to showcase their artistic ability.
+I would like to invite high school students in the 4th District to participate in the next Congressional Art Competition, a nationwide art competition that allows high school students to showcase their artistic ability.

 The winning entry from each congressional district is displayed in an exhibit in the Cannon Tunnel that leads into the U.S. Capitol in Washington, D.C.

 The competition guidelines are below.
-The deadline for submission is April 29, 2013.
-All original entries should be submitted to one of my district offices.
+The deadline for submission is Monday, April 17, 2023 by 5 PM.
+All original entries should be submitted to my office in Holland.
 Students may only submit one entry.
-The winning entry and finalists will be selected by a panel of area arts and design professionals.
+The winning entry and finalists will be selected by a panel of local art and design professionals.

-For more information, click here or please contact Matt Kooiman in my Grandville District office at (616) 570-0917 or at Matt.Kooiman@mail.house.gov.
+For more information, click here or please contact Presley in my Holland Office at (616) 251-6741 or at Presley.Lunga@mail.house.gov.

 Please consider joining this great project!